g0mb4/nmsd/README.md

 where $m$ is the **mass** $k$ is the **damping coefficient** and $c$ is the **stiffness of the spring**.
 To solve this equation, we have to find the $x(t)$ **displacement from the equilibrium position**.

 The governing equation is a **2nd order linear homogeneous differential equation with constant coefficients**.
-There are many ways to solve this equation numerically, some of those will be presented in this document and their implementation can be found in the accompanying *nmsd.c* file.
+There are many ways to solve this equation numerically, only a few selected will be presented in this document and their implementation can be found in the accompanying *nmsd.c* file.

-### Analytical Solution
+### Analytical Solution (`an()`)

 We can solve this equation analytically, this will be the base-line for the comparison of different numerical methods.